-Grounds and facilities are open weekdays from 9 a.m. to 5 p.m., and weekends from 9 a.m. to 6 p.m.
+Grounds and facilities are open weekdays from 9 a.m. to 5 p.m., and weekends and holidays from 9 a.m. to 6 p.m.
 Closed Christmas Eve and Christmas Day.

 Longhorn Cavern State Park is a day-use only park.
 There is no overnight camping.
 For nearby camping information, contact Inks Lake State Park.